TroldeJens/setting_up_new_windows_pc/README.md

 5. Locate `Don't search the web or display web results in Search over metered connections` and double-click it.
 Switch the preference to enabled.

 See also [How to disable web search in Windows 10's start menu - gHacks Tech News](https://www.ghacks.net/2015/06/23/how-to-disable-web-search-in-windows-10s-start-menu/)

+# Disable Snap-Windows-Overview window
+When you snap a window (WIN+Right or WIN+Left), you're shown a window with all available programs you can open.
+To disable that nonsense, search for "Snap Settings" and deactivate "When I snap a window, show what I can snap next to it".
+Also, you may want to disable "When I resize a window, simultaneously resize any adjacent snapped window".

 # Setup WSL
 ```powershell